DDTBOX/tutorials/DDTBox Documentation.md

 ### External Dependencies

-The code in the toolbox depends on the functionality supplied by [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
+The code in DDTBox depends on the functionality supplied by [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 We also offer support for LIBSVM's specialised and often faster cousin, [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/), as well as potentially other backends for other classifiers.
 You need to configure MATLAB to use these external dependencies.
 Please see their respective documentation for more information.